What do you want to know about environmental planning?

 Filipino environmental planners are tasked with adapting and mitigating the effects of climate change to a country at high risk.

-They do this through working with disadvantaged local government units.
+Environmental planners are also working with disadvantaged local government units.

-They help communities cope with climate changes despite administrative challenges of the local territory.
+We also help communities cope with climate changes despite administrative challenges of the local territory.

 Some of us are deeply involved in advocacies for sustainable urban and transport development.